 If you are asking “Do I need Mold Testing,” we are going to tell you something about mold inspections and mold testing that is going to make 99% of all other mold companies and mold inspectors cringe.
 It is our mission to give you GOOD information about mold in order to combat all the misinformation and fiction that dominates our industry.

-Ready?
 Here are the facts….
 If you already see visible mold, you usually do NOT need a mold inspection or mold testing.
-If you already see visible mold, why do you need to spend your hard earned dollars to have a professional tell you that you have a problem?
+If you already see visible mold, why do you need to spend your hard-earned dollars to have a professional tell you that you have a problem?
 YOU DON’T.

-There ARE many cases where a mold inspection and mold testing IS a good idea and we will discuss this below as well.
-We also discuss below why home mold tests that you can buy at hardware stores are a waste of money.
+There ARE many cases where a mold inspection and mold testing IS a good idea especially compared to the home kits which you can read more about below.

 Doesn’t the type of mold matter in determining the right way to properly remove the mold?
 No. In fact, once visible mold is present, the same Mold Remediation Principles are followed to remove it regardless of the color, species, etc.

 The truth about mold is: If you can see it, you need to remove it.
 Testing is usually unnecessary at this point.